hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/4-PROFINET-IO/4-Settings-PROFINET-IO-Device.md

 \.       > The names of the devices connected through PROFINET IO should not be duplicated.
 \.       > The name can only have up to 240 characters.
 \.       > For special characters, "." and "-" can be used.
-\.       > For characters, English and numerical characters can be used.
+\.       > For characters, English lowercase and numerical characters can be used.
-\.       > The name should start and end with an English character or number.
+\.       > The name should start and end with an English lowercase character or number.

 {% endhint %}